unhcr-americas/ageingonthemove/README.md

     3.	provide useful suggestions to solve a problem (inspires to act)
     4.	disprove a hypothesis / debunk a widely held belief in terms of programmatic assumption.

+ * Be __persuasive__ for instance by shaping your narrative with the [aforsest techniques](https://www.youtube.com/watch?v=jgyKm11PYWw):
+    A - Alliteration.
+    F - Facts.
+    O - Opinions.
+    R - Rhetorical questions.
+    E - Emotive language.
+    S - Statistics.
+    T - (Three) rule of.

 ### Highlight Content to ease "_active reading_"